 RYDES HILL PREP SCHOOL AND NURSERY, GUILDFORD

 Rydes Hill is a Catholic prep school and nursery in the Guildford suburbs.
-It’s a small school tucked away in a small-but-perfectly-formed site, but there’s everything you could want in a school.
+It’s a small school tucked away on a small-but-perfectly-formed site, but there’s everything you could want in a school.
 And the results speak volumes – the boys and girls go onto a wide choice of excellent schools.

 The school takes girls from age 3 to 11 and boys from age 3 to 7 – it’s one form entry, and class sizes are small.
 There are about 100 pupils at the junior school, and 40 in the nursery.
 It’s non-selective, and there’s a huge emphasis here on preparation – whether that be children leaving after nursery (although most stay on), boys leaving at the end of Year 2 or girls leaving at age 11.
 While the school is Catholic, it accepts all faiths and none.
 About one-third of pupils are Catholic.

 First impressions are of a school that’s brimming with warmth and happiness.
 Head teacher Sarah Norville greets me outside, before I’ve even stepped into the building.
-The ethos is ‘happy children learn’.
+The ethos here is ‘happy children learn’.

 The site isn’t huge, although the entry along a sweeping driveway through an automatic gate is certainly impressive.
-While the main school building has a traditional feel to it, classrooms are huge, light and bright.
+While the main school building has a traditional feel to it, classrooms are big, light and bright.

-The dining hall – once the living room – is a wonderful room, timber clad with beams and beautiful arched doorways.
+The dining hall – once the living room – is a wonderful space, timber clad with beams and beautiful arched doorways.
 Think the Hogwarts dining hall on a slightly smaller scale.
 Another room that also warrants special mention is the library.
 It was once the billiards room, it’s oozing character with elaborate wood panelling including a series of original Joan of Arc murals painted onto the wall panels.